Vitla: Kalenjimale

 Adjacent to the town, there is a coastal moist forest known as Kalenjimale.
 This forest has prominence in ancient Hindu mythology.
 The forest stretches from Ukkuda to Anekallu, covered in the dense canopy and few flatlands in the center & top.
 There are roads leading into the heart of the forest used by the forest officials, but these roads not accessible as it used rarely.
 The river flows beside the forest, thus keeping the nutrient cycle going.
 The forest is accessible with various roads connecting towns nearby.
 Since the forest status is reserved and protected under law, this pristine wilderness is still intact.
 Even though the trees are cut down and replaced by Earleaf Acacia, Acacia auriculiformis, lot of work is being done on reversing the damage done to this ecosystem.
 The diverse bird activities during the seasons attract photographers and nature enthusiasts.

 Climate

-As this place is in between the coast and the Western ghats, this place is known to humid summer and heavy rainfalls, the temperature varies from 21 degree Celsius to 33 degree Celsius.
+As this place is in between the coast and the Western ghats, this place is known to humid summer and heavy rainfalls, the temperature varies from 21 degree Celsius to 33 degrees Celsius.
 The summer starts from mid of February and lasts until June.
-Pre-monsoon showers or mango showers are seen from mid May, and the rainy season usually lasts until September.
-The area revives an average annual rainfall of 500 mm.
-From November to February is the winter, when temperatures are usually between 21 and 26 degree Celsius.
+Pre-monsoon showers or mango showers are seen from mid-May, and the rainy season usually lasts until September.
+The area revives an average annual rainfall of 500mm.
+From November to February is the winter, when temperatures are usually between 21 and 26 degrees Celsius.

 Kotikere

-Kotikere is swimming pool, which was built and used by the Royal family of Vitla which is now used by the public.
+Kotikere is swimming pool, which was built and used by the royal family of Vitla which is now used by the public.
 Swimming training and competitions are conducted here.
 The spring water from the quarry and other sources fill the pool and water overflows most of the time, thus the pool is maintained clean naturally.